No Saturday breakfast is complete without GRITS!

-Now that the grits are set up, you can cut them with a knife into a reasonable serving size.
+Now that the grits are set up, you can cut them with a knife into reasonable serving sizes.

-Place the battered grit cakes in a skillet and fry them up, about 4-5 minutes each side, until golden, yummy crispy!
+Place the battered grit cakes in a skillet over medium high heat and fry them up.
+It takes about 4-5 minutes each side, until golden, yummy crispy!

 What you’re left with is a golden crust of crispy goodness, with a creamy, cheesy interior.
 GIVE ME A FORK NOW!

 Serve the grit cakes with some eggs, bacon, and some sort of toasted bread ( the biscuits would have been off the hook here! ) and you are food coma-bound!
 You have to try this!

 - 4 Servings Regular Grits

 - 2 tsp Salt

 - 2 cups Sharp Cheddar, shredded

 - 1 tsp Pepper Freshly ground